 Corey Goldstein, M.D., Medical Advisor

-Corey Goldstein, MD, completed medical training at Drexel University College of Medicine in Philadelphia and is currently an assistant professor of psychiatry as well as an emergency medicine resident physician at Rush University Medical Center.
+Corey Goldstein, MD, completed medical training at Drexel University College of Medicine in Philadelphia and is currently an assistant professor of psychiatry as well as an emergency medicine physician at Rush University Medical Center.
 He has been the associate director of the Treatment Research Center, conducting multiple clinical trials in the treatment of mood disorders and has long worked as a general psychiatrist in clinical practice.
 In addition, Dr. Goldstein has expertise in behavioral emergencies with a unique perspective as a psychiatrist and emergency physician.
 He has been the medical advisor for DBSA-GC for several years.